alphastrata/shadplay/README.md

 ______________________________________________________________________

-To run shadplay, you'll need the following:
+### To run shadplay, you'll need the following:

 - Rust (stable) - Make sure you have Rust installed on your system.
 You can find installation instructions at [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install).
   _We assume you can follow their instructions to clear that hurdle_

+then:
 ### Installation

 ```shell